BeSS: An R Package for Best Subset Selection in Linear, Logistic and CoxPH Models: Numerical examples

-We may call the \code{bess.one} function to solve the best subset selection problem a specified best subset size.
-Then we can \code{print} or \code{summary} the bess.one object.
-While the \code{print} method allows users to obtain a brief summary of the fitted model, the \code{summary} method presents a much more detailed description. \begin{CodeChunk} \begin{CodeInput} R> fit.one <- bess.one(data$x, data$y, s = 4, family = "gaussian") R> print(fit.one) \end{CodeInput} \begin{CodeOutput} Df MSE AIC BIC EBIC 4.0000000 0.8501053 -24.4790117 -11.2857422 12.6801159 \end{CodeOutput} \begin{CodeInput} R> summary(fit.one) \end{CodeInput} \begin{CodeOutput} ---------------------------------------------------------------------- Primal-dual active algorithm with maximum iteration being 15
+We may call the \code{bess.one} function to solve the best subset selection problem with a specified cardinality.
+Then we can \code{print} or \code{summary} the \code{bess.one} object.
+While the \code{print} method allows users to obtain a brief summary of the fitted model, the \code{summary} method presents a much more detailed description.